Grand Prairie Stadium: 2024 ICC Men's T20 World Cup matches

+List of centuries

+Domestic T20 centuries

+The following table summarises the domestic Twenty20 centuries scored at the site.

 Tenants

+United States national cricket team

+Grand Prairie Stadium became one of the five established US facilities for cricket, with it set to host the 2024 T20 World Cup in June and July.

+Texas Super Kings

+The stadium is currently the home stadium for the MLC team the Texas Super Kings.

 Texas AirHogs

 The park was built for the Texas AirHogs of the American Association in 2007.
 They began play (as the Grand Prairie AirHogs) in May 2008 and finished their inaugural season with a final record of 56–40, also winning the Southern Division title before falling to the Sioux Falls Canaries in the finals.
 A few years later, they would win the 2011 American Association championship by winning a decisive game five at QuikTrip Park.
 The AirHogs folded in October 2020.

 The AirHogs hosted the American Association All-Star Game on July 21, 2009.

 Dallas Desire

 The Dallas Desire were one of two teams that were introduced to the women's Lingerie Football League (now Legends Football League) in 2004.
 They played two home games of their 2009 season in Grand Prairie.
 The team then moved to the Cotton Bowl for the 2010 season.

 Texas United

 In 2017, new Premier Development League (PDL) soccer team Texas United announced that they would play their inaugural season at Airhogs Stadium.